filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

     ![](chainlist-switch-network.png)

-1. Open MetaMask, and you should see that you're now on the Filecoin Wallaby testnet:
+1. Open MetaMask, and you should see that you're now on the Filecoin Hyperspace testnet:

     ![](chainlist-complete.png)